tomba-Rk/MouseClick/README.md

 # MouseClick
-This project ditate a mouse clicked whether it is in an element or outside.
+This project detech a mouse clicked whether it is in an element or outside.